Skip to main content

 Both your stable and testing environments must be running and reachable.
 Convoy routes traffic to both — stable serves your current production version, and the testing URL serves the new version you want to evaluate.
 Make sure the test environment is up before deploying a new version.

 These docs are available as an MCP server.
-Connect it to your AI tool to use Convoy docs as context while coding.
+Connect it to your AI coding tool and let your agent integrate Convoy for you.

 claude mcp add --transport http convoy https://docs.convoylabs.com/mcp